Smile And The World Smiles With You - If You Have Good Teeth

 Bad breath (halitosis) is an instant turn-off.
-It is usually caused by a build-up of plaque and is a symptom of gum disease and tooth decay.
-Another common condition that can affect our smile is tooth staining.
+It is usually caused by a build-up of plaque which also leads to periodontitis and dental decay.
+Staining of teeth can also badly affect your beautiful grin.
 Teeth are likely to stain when you engage in habits like smoking and drinking (tea, coffee, red wine).
 It may not be indicative of any other dental problem but can take a toll on your smile.
 Cosmetic dentists can easily remove stubborn stains.

 Your smile is the direct portrayal of your appearance.
 A healthy and pleasant smile builds an immediate impression.
 Therefore, ensure that you are following an oral hygiene routine consistently, and visiting a dental clinic for check-ups.
 This will assure that your teeth truly last a lifetime.